 This cabinet is going to be transformed into a washroom sink:

 This chest of drawers will be incorporated with a gloss white Ikea wardrobe to become a bedroom built-in:

 And these fab pieces will find their place in a mondo kitchen makeover:

 Aren't these amazing?
 And they cost a fraction of what new cabinetry in a big box store would cost!

 Curious to see where this top-to-bottom transformation is heading?
 Click on Welcome To The Tales Of Tennis Crescent In Riverdale and scroll to the bottom to see the Concept Images - which are in the preliminary design phase.

 And stay tuned for more about this unique urban space called the Tales From Tennis Crescent!

 ~ Steven and the urbaneer team

-Like what you've read?
-Sign up in the box below to receive our FREE monthly newsletter without pressure or hassle, on housing, culture and design in Toronto.
+Like what you've read about this slice of Toronto real estate?
+Consider signing up in the box below to receive our FREE monthly newsletter on housing, culture and design!